STEllAR-GROUP/hpx/docs/sphinx/examples/serialization.rst

 In the case of default constructible objects:

-* The object is default constructible and is an empty type.
+* The object is an empty type.
 * Has a serialization function as shown in this tutorial.
 * All members are accessible publicly and they can be used in structured binding contexts.